Tonight, on election night, I’m building a fire, and on top of the logs I’m burning one stick for each thing I vote against in the world, such as:

 This was a mysterious illness that brought me to my knees for a year and has taken me two decades to even begin to understand.

-It started out like a virus with fluish symptoms.
+It started out like a virus with flu symptoms.
 Then it escalated into an agony that doctors could neither diagnose nor effectively treat.

-With a desperate kind of hope, I sought the care of a slew of MDs — from ER physicians to GPs and specialists.
+With a desperate kind of hope, early on I sought the care of a slew of MDs — from ER physicians to GPs and specialists.

 Vioxx & 139,000 heart attacks estimated by the FDA